 Per the City of Los Angeles' Street Tree Policies, all street tree pruning is in compliance with International Society of Arboriculture (ISA) Tree Pruning Guidelines and American National Standards Institute (ANSI) A300 standards.
 These guidelines prohibit "topping" or "heading."

-UFD hopes this webpage supplies you with all of the information needed to understand why and how the Division prunes street trees and how you may obtain a pruning permit if you so choose.
+UFD hopes this webpage supplies you with all of the information needed to understand why and how the Division prunes street trees and how you may obtain pruning permit if you so choose.
 If you need further information please contact the Division at (213) 847-3077.